 Why Kent?
 Well, English wine of course!
 This stuff is seriously good, so we purposely booked in Tenterden Kent, the home of Chapel Down.

-English wine in Kent
+English wine tasting at Chapel Down, Kent

 The main aim of visiting Chapel Down was to try the award winning English wine.
 However the key point about actually going to their vineyard in Tenterden in Kent was to tour the vineyard and learn some more: